 Due to its central location in the middle of the country, Chicago has always been a destination for touring musicians.
 Consequently, the city is filled with classic theaters that date back to the early 1900s and modern clubs that draw on the area's rich live music tradition.
 Producers and artists who have created Chicago's best albums have played these venues, as well as bands in town for a summer music festival.

-So whether you're a passionate music geek trying to discover the next hot indie act or just want to air guitar to some solos, here are some venues that should be on your radar.
-Heck, a few of them are good for just a burger.
+Whether you're a passionate music geek trying to discover the next hot indie act or want to see one of your musical heroes in front of a crowd of thousands, here are the Chicago music venues that should be on your radar.
+Heck, a few of them even serve great burgers.

 Don’t be fooled by its unassuming storefront: This is Chicago’s premier indie rock club, hosting cutting-edge bands from home and abroad.
 If you need to get away from the noise for a while, the club has a comfortable front room, complete with a pool table and pinball.
 The club mascot, Radley the cat, passed away years ago, but his scent perhaps lives on.
-Most local shows are free with RSVP, removing the financial risk from gambling on an unknown bill.
-A great venue.Read more
+Most local shows are free, removing the financial risk from gambling on an unknown bill.

 Much like the Empty Bottle, this small club (its capacity is about a third of its brother Lincoln Hall, which holds about 500) books some of the best indie touring acts around, leaning toward the acoustic singer-songwriter end of the spectrum, plus month-long residencies from local groups with a national profile.
 You can hang out in the front bar area without paying cover for the shows; if you’re under 21, go straight to the back room.
 The Harmony Grill serves up a mean brunch on weekends.